Can anyone run a 5K?Aug 21, 2023

 Running out of time

-You should get your 5k completed in 30 minutes with the app.
+You should get your 5k completed in 30 minutes according to the app.
 This has become a huge pressure point for many and it’s simply not necessary.
 Running should be done for time with repeats of walking and running until the 5k is achieved.
 The goal is to eventually do the 5k constantly running, but in however long it takes.
-The pace will come… you are a winner whatever time you complete it in.
+The pace will come… you are a winner whatever time you complete it.

 What do you need to know?

-When you start running, you want to know what you need to wear, what you need to eat, how fast, how far, warm up, cool down and how to stop getting injured.
+When you start running, you want to know what you need to wear, what you need to eat, how fast, how far, warm up, cool down, and how to stop getting injured.
 There is so much information out there from many different sources – where do you even start?
+This doesn't come with the app.
+You will find lots of help online, but this could just be the opinion of a random runner who only knows about going as fast as they can and does not consider your journey.

 Going it alone

-There is also the element of mutual support that you may not get when you follow an app.
+There is also the element of mutual support that you often don't get when you follow an app.
 Do you find your nearest and dearest don’t always understand what you are going through?
-They don’t see the significance behind your 10 minutes of non-stop running.
+They don’t see the significance behind your five minutes of non-stop running.
 When you post your achievements on social media, you won’t always get the kind of response that’ll keep you motivated.
 Joining a like-minded community will have your biggest cheerleaders ready to celebrate and will totally understand your running wins and woes.

 Can we help?